 On the noisier side

 Doesn't stand up on its own

 Even lightweight vacuums can become hard to maneuver when vacuuming carpet, turning your cleaning session into a struggle of push-and-pull against the fibers.
 So, if you have a lot of carpeting or rugs in your home, choose a vacuum that offers the right suction and settings for effective and easy cleaning.
 In our testing, the Shark Rocket Ultra-Light Corded Stick Vacuum was a top contender, clearing debris from low, medium, and high-pile carpeting in five or fewer passes.
-Our product tester said there is slightly more effort required on plush carpeting but also added that the wheels allow the vacuum to easily glide, and it still moves “seamlessly.”
+We observed that it requires slightly more effort to use on plush carpeting, but the wheels generally allow the vacuum to glide nicely on different surfaces.

 This corded stick vacuum weighs about 8 pounds.
-The handle height is taller than expected, which was the biggest surprise to our testing team when assembling the vacuum.
-However, it didn’t hold our product tester back from being able to easily navigate the vacuum under and around furniture, earning it 4 stars for this attribute.
-“It moves with me,” said our product tester.
+The handle height is taller than expected, which was the biggest surprise when we assembled the vacuum.
+However, the long handle didn’t hold us back from being able to easily navigate the vacuum under and around furniture.
 Surprisingly, this vacuum was harder to use effectively on hardwood surfaces, despite the fingertip controls that allow you to toggle between floor settings.
 Even still, it was able to pick up all debris once we kicked into a higher suction setting.
-With no battery life to worry about, you can use increased suction power as needed without draining your power supply.
+With no battery life to worry about, you can use increased suction power as needed—without worrying about it draining your power supply.
 For above-floor cleaning tasks, you can use the handheld portion of the vacuum, but you’ll still have to keep within 25 feet of an outlet based on the vacuum’s cord length.

 Easy to empty